🔍 공개 퀴즈 검색

 What type of clue does a character's action provide?

-1. The time of day
+1. The exact time of day in the story

-2. The author's purpose
+2. The author's purpose for writing

-4. The genre of the text
+3. The genre of the text

 If a character says 'I'm fine' but won't make eye contact, what can you infer?

-1. The character is probably NOT fine ✓
+1. The character is perfectly happy

-2. The character is honest
+2. The character is being completely honest

-3. The character is sleepy
+3. The character is very sleepy

-4. The character is perfectly happy
+4. The character is probably NOT fine ✓

 What is a prediction in reading?

-1. An educated guess about what will happen next ✓
+2. An educated guess about what will happen next ✓

-3. A summary of what happened
+3. A summary of what already happened

-4. The author's purpose
+4. The author's stated purpose

 Which signal helps make predictions?